 Lichfield Cathedral in Colour 1869

 In the Archive we sometimes uncover overlooked gems.
-This happened recently when our Acquisitions Officer, Ian Leith, was sorting through an unremarkable box of historic photographs.
-To Ian’s delight, he discovered a group of lantern slides that we believe to be the earliest colour photos held by the Archive.
+This happened when our Acquisitions Officer, Ian Leith, was sorting through an unremarkable box of historic photographs.
+To Ian’s delight, he discovered a group of lantern slides that we believe to be the earliest colour photos held by the Historic England Archive.

 Magic lanterns were an early form of projector.
 They used a strong light source to project positive images on glass plates onto large screens or walls.
 In Victorian England magic lantern shows were a popular and sometimes educational entertainment.